 Admission into years 1-6 fall within the In-year School Admissions process (for children new to the area or without a school), and transfers.
 In-year admissions are typically handled through your Local Authority.

-New Valley primary school participate in the Croydon LA coordinated in-year admissions scheme.
+New Valley Primary School follows the Croydon LA coordinated in-year admissions scheme.
 If you live within a neighbouring borough, please follow the process operating within your local authority.
-For Croydon residents only: For information on this process and to see how your application is handled, please click the link below.
+For Croydon residents only: for information on this process and to see how your application is handled, please click the link below.

-a) Deadline for Lodging Appeals: 16th May 2022.
-Appeal forms received within the deadline will be heard between 6th June 2022 and 22 July 2022, however some appeals may be heard during August.
+a) Deadline for Lodging Appeals: 16 May 2023.
+Appeal forms received within the deadline will be heard between 5 June 2023 and 21 July 2023, although some appeals may be heard following this date, as required.

 d) Decision letters will be sent to appellants within 7 calendar days of the hearing, or, where multiple appeals for a school are heard on more than one day within 7 calendar days of the last hearing day for that school.